 Cat cages are spot-cleaned daily.
-Cats are left in cages during cleaning when possible.
+Cats are left in cages during cleaning when possible and only when chemicals are not being used.
 New litter is provided and food and water bowls are cleaned and refilled.
-If the bedding is not soiled or wet, it is shaken out and reused.
-The cage and perches are wiped clean with a paper towel without bleach or special cleansers.
+If the bedding is not soiled or wet, it is shaken out and reused for the same cat.
+The cage and perches are wiped clean with a paper towel without cleansers.
 In some cases, additional cleaning of the cage may be required and the cat may be removed.